juhasev/sample-ninja-help/edit-project-links-exit-links.md

-## Project Exit Links
+## Survey Exit Links
 These are the exit links where you should redirect panelist after they exit the survey.
-If you survey solution supports "redirect link hashing" you should always use it to prevent tampering with the links.
+If you survey solution supports **exit link hashing** you should always use it to prevent tampering with the links and in this case outcomes.

 There are total of 5 different survey outcomes: